jtpaasch/gspread-helper/README.md

     $ python

-Then import the spreadsheet tool by tying this:
+Then import the spreadsheet tool by typing this:

     $ from spreadsheet import Spreadsheet